This Anti-Inflammatory Drug Destroys Your Immune System. Fight Inflammation with These Foods Instead

 1. Remove Grain from Your Diet

-The autoimmune disorder of this woman was actually gluten intolerance.
+The autoimmune disorder of this woman was gluten intolerance.
 She found out about this after 5 years on prednisone and chemo.
-A herbalist told her that her dermatomyositis symptoms might be caused by gluten, so he suggested her a gluten-free diet.
+A herbalist told her that her dermatomyositis symptoms might be caused by gluten, so he suggested a gluten-free diet.
 And as simple as that, all of her symptoms disappeared within only 7 days.
 5 years later she is still fine without taking prednisone.

 Gluten, and sometimes other grains, can NIH.
 You can have gluten sensitivity even though you don’t have celiac disease.
 Therefore, try to remove gluten from your diet just to see the reaction of your body.
 But, if you do decide to follow a gluten-free diet, you must remove 100 percent of gluten.